burnedpopcorn/FNaF-AllStars-WebGL/README.md

 7. Get the compilied files from whatever folder you chose to build to, which you can use to put into your website to host this game

 Or you can download compilied files from the Releases tab if you're lazy

+## Thanks to
+- WeegeeDEV for the Recreation